tukl-msd/DRAMPower/README.md

 ## 9. DRAMPower Library

 The DRAMPower tool has an additional feature and can be used as a library.
-In order to use the library run "make lib", include src/libdrampower/LibDRAMPower.h in your Project and link the file src/libdrampower.a with your project.
+In order to use the library run "make lib", include src/libdrampower/LibDRAMPower.h in your project and link the file src/libdrampower.a with your project.
 An example for the usuage of the library can be found in the folder test/libdrampowertest/lib_test.cc